 Bitcoin is a partially a technological innovation involving miners, mathematics, and of course the infamous blockchain (more on that below).
 It is also partially a social innovation around currency, behavioral incentives, and consumer psychology.
 As a result, its design is deeply rooted in monetary theory, economics, and philosophy.
 Ancient history and modern financial events (the GFC in 2008) forged both Bitcoin’s intent and design.

-Launched in 2008 by the still-unknown Satoshi Nakomoto, Bitcoin mixes technology with monetary policy, creating a new type of asset never before seen in human history – a decentralized cryptocurrency.
+Launched in 2008 by the still-unknown Satoshi Nakomoto, Bitcoin mixes technology with monetary policy, creating a new type of asset never before seen in human history – a stateless, decentralized cryptocurrency.
 While for some Bitcoin is a currency, others a commodity, and others a type of crypto-equity, it is best encapsulated as a piece of open-source, secure software for banking and commerce.
 Except that on this piece of software, the rules are hard-coded, no transaction can be censored or reviewed, and the value is derived from the network of decentralized nodes, not from any State or institution’s seal of approval.
 Bitcoin matters because it is the antithesis to Central Banking, where the State prints billions of dollars in a black hole and distributes it to citizens via the banks as debt.
 Bitcoin is a cryptographic ledger that moves ‘money’ into circulation via a mathematical algorithm and meritocratic rewards system (Proof of Work), creating a rebel paradigm for money as we know it today.

 Embedded in the psyching of the ‘Bitcoin Maximalists’ – Bitcoin most ardent proponents who believe Bitcoin will become the dominant Cryptocurrency standard – is Austrian economics.
 The philosophical origin of Austrian economics dates back to the late 1800s’ and the German Historical School, in an era that followed the Austro-Prussian War.
 Prominent Austrian economists in the 20th century include Freidrich Hayek, and Ludwig von Mises, and are generally seen as pro-free market, pro-individual property rights, anti-Central Bank, and anti-inflationary currencies.